astrivant/polyad/docs/deployment/helm-workers.md

 | Helm `--namespace` | `workloads` | Worker Deployment and mounted Secrets live here |
 | `federation.clusters` | `west` mapped to `workloads` | Same complete destination registry used by the root |

 Workers can execute assigned graph families in **any registered cluster**.
-Their hosting cluster is not a scheduling restriction.
-They need the root's complete registry and credentials, not just credentials for their own cluster.
+Provision the root's complete destination registry and credentials in every worker's hosting namespace.

 Prepare the [registered namespaces and bootstrap permissions](root-control-plane.md#install-and-register-clusters).
 In the downstream release namespace, provision these Secrets yourself or through